jzyztzn/Bunny/README.md

 * 2024.06.26 🔥 **All of the training strategy and data of latest Bunny is released!** Check more details about Bunny in [Technical Report](https://arxiv.org/abs/2402.11530), [Data](https://huggingface.co/datasets/BoyaWu10/Bunny-v1_1-data) and [Training Tutorial](#training-tutorial)!
 * 2024.06.20 🔥 **MMR benchmark is released!** It is a benchmark for measuring MLLMs' understanding ability and their robustness against misleading questions.
 Check the performance of Bunny and more details in [GitHub](https://github.com/BAAI-DCAI/Multimodal-Robustness-Benchmark)!
 * 2024.06.01 🔥 **Bunny-v1.1-Llama-3-8B-V, supporting 1152x1152 resolution, is released!** It is built upon SigLIP and Llama-3-8B-Instruct with S$`^2`$-Wrapper.
-Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_1-Llama-3-8B-V)! 🐰 [Demo](http://bunny.baai.ac.cn)
+Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_1-Llama-3-8B-V) and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-v1.1-Llama-3-8B-V)! 🐰 [Demo](http://bunny.baai.ac.cn)

 * 2024.05.08 🔥 **Bunny-v1.1-4B, supporting 1152x1152 resolution, is released!** It is built upon SigLIP and Phi-3-Mini-4K 3.8B with S$`^2`$-Wrapper.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_1-4B)! 🐰 [Demo](http://bunny.baai.ac.cn)

 * 2024.05.01 🔥 **Bunny-v1.0-4B, a vision-language model based on Phi-3, is released!** It is built upon SigLIP and Phi-3-Mini-4K 3.8B.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-4B)! 🤗 [GGUF](https://huggingface.co/BAAI/Bunny-v1_0-4B-gguf)

 * 2024.04.21 **Bunny-Llama-3-8B-V, the first vision-language model based on Llama-3, is released!** It is built upon SigLIP and Llama-3-8B-Instruct.
-Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-Llama-3-8B-V), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-Llama-3-8B-V)! 🤗 [GGUF](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V-gguf)
+Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-Llama-3-8B-V), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-Llama-3-8B-V)!
+The **GGUF** format is in [HuggingFace](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V-gguf) and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-Llama-3-8B-V-gguf).

 * 2024.04.18 **Bunny-v1.0-3B-zh, powerful on English and Chinese, is released!** It is built upon SigLIP and MiniCPM-2B.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-3B-zh), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-v1.0-3B-zh/summary), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-v1.0-3B-zh)!
 The evaluation results are in the [Evaluation](#evaluation).
 We sincerely thank Zhenwei Shao for his kind help.